lbryio/lbry.com/content/news/246-nov-dec-dev-2019.md

 ## Desktop app {#summary-desktop}
 Since our last development update, the app team shipped our next named release, [0.38.0](https://github.com/lbryio/lbry-desktop/releases/tag/v0.38.0), under codename [Isaac](https://lbry.com/news/isaac), as well as a patch fix with [0.38.2](https://github.com/lbryio/lbry-desktop/releases/tag/v0.38.2).

 Isaac brings a myriad of new features, changes, and bug fixes to the LBRY user experience.
 On the surface, you’ll notice a revamp of the UI which includes both dark and light modes for better color contrast, consistency, and navigation.
-With the latest SDK loaded in this release, we added a new feature that allows users to customize the [wallet server](https://lbry.com/faq/wallet-servers) they are connecting to.
+With our updated SDK, we added a new feature that allows users to customize the [wallet server](https://lbry.com/faq/wallet-servers) they are connecting to.
 [Read more below](#wallet-servers).

 Other new features and changes in Isaac and since our last update include:
 - More languages: Dutch, Portuguese, Italian, Russian, Spanish, Gujarati, Hindi, Malay, Marathi, Panjabi, French, Turkish, Slovak, Chinese, and Swedish.